MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-editor.md

 ![C# code snippet list](media/quickstart-code-snippet-list.png)

-The list includes snippets for creating a [class](/dotnet/csharp/programming-guide/classes-and-structs/classes), a [constructor](/dotnet/csharp/programming-guide/classes-and-structs/constructors), a `for` loop, an `if` or `switch` statement, and more.
+The list includes snippets for creating a [class](/dotnet/csharp/programming-guide/classes-and-structs/classes), a [constructor](/dotnet/csharp/programming-guide/classes-and-structs/constructors), a [for](/dotnet/csharp/language-reference/keywords/for) loop, an [if](/dotnet/csharp/language-reference/keywords/if-else) or [switch](/dotnet/csharp/language-reference/keywords/switch) statement, and more.

 ## Comment out code

-The toolbar provides a number of buttons to make you more productive as you code.
-For example, you can toggle IntelliSense completion mode, increase or decrease an indent, set a bookmark, or comment out code.
-In this section, we'll comment out some code that we don't want to compile.
+The toolbar, which is the row of buttons under the menu bar in Visual Studio, can help make you more productive as you code.
+For example, you can toggle IntelliSense completion mode ([IntelliSense](using-intellisense.md) is a coding aid that displays lists of matching methods, amongst other things), increase or decrease a line indent, or comment out code that you don't want to compile.
+In this section, we'll comment out some code.

 ![Editor toolbar](media/quickstart-editor-toolbar.png)